Can a developer be a Scrum Master? A few Pros and Cons

 Conclusion - Developers as Scrum Masters

 Can a Scrum Master be part of the development team?
-The dual role of "developer scrum master" opens up opportunities for synergies, but requires clear role definitions to avoid potential disadvantages.
-An agile scrum master with a developer background can bridge the gap between technology and teamwork, provided that they navigate skillfully between the two roles.
-And this is precisely what is likely to be very difficult in practice, so it tends to be discouraged.
+The dual function “developer-Scrum-Master” opens up opportunities for synergies, but requires clear role definitions to avoid potential disadvantages.
+An agile Scrum Master with a developer background can bridge the gap between technology and teamwork, provided he navigates skillfully between the two roles.
+And that is likely to be very difficult in practice, so it is generally discouraged.
 If there is no other way, then let tools like Echometer help you.

 Alternatively, simply forward our website to the responsible colleagues: www.echometerapp.com.